 Kelley Coblentz Bautch, co-author of 1–2 Maccabees, is professor of religious and theological studies at St. Edward’s University in Austin, Texas.
 She is the author of A Study of the Geography of 1 Enoch 17-19 (Brill, 2003), and co-editor of Fallen Angels Traditions: Second Temple Developments and Reception History (Catholic Biblical Association of America, 2014) and The Watchers in Jewish and Christian Traditions (Fortress, 2014).
 Her scholarship also concerns pseudepigraphal traditions and apocalyptic literature.
 She has contributed short commentaries on and reading guides for deuterocanonical books as well.

-Mary Coloe, author of John, associate professor in New Testament at Yarra Theological Union in Melbourne.
-Mary taught for over 20 years at Australian Catholic University, and also at Boston College, the Jesuit School of Theology in Berkeley and in Jerusalem.
-Mary has many academic publications on the Gospel of John, as well as books to help parents and teachers such as, A Friendly Guide to John, The Two Hands of God, and A Friendly Guide to the Birth of Jesus.
-Mary has also written an introduction to the Johannine Literature for a new edition of the Jerome Biblical Commentary.
+Mary L. Coloe, PBVM, is professor of New Testament at Yarra Theological Union, a college of the University of Divinity in Melbourne.
+Mary taught for over twenty years at Australian Catholic University and also at Boston College, the Jesuit School of Theology in Berkeley, and in Jerusalem.
+Mary has many academic publications on the Gospel of John, as well as books to help parents and teachers, such as A Friendly Guide to John, The Two Hands of God, and A Friendly Guide to the Birth of Jesus.
+Mary has also written an introduction to the Johannine literature for the new revised edition of the Jerome Biblical Commentary.

 Claire Miller Colombo, co-author of Colossians, is director of the Center for Writing and Creative Expression at Seminary of the Southwest, where she also teaches in the areas of theopoetics, theology and literature, and writing.
 Her articles on English Romantic poetry and drama appear in Studies in Romanticism and Texas Studies in Literature and Language.
 She is literary co-editor of Theopoetics: A Journal of Theological Imagination, Literature, Embodiment, and Aesthetics and editor of the literary and arts journal Soul by Southwest.